 - liver problems, since your liver clears lactic acid from the body you should NOT take Metformin if you have severe liver problems

 - alcohol use while taking Metformin increases the risk of hypoglycemia.
 This includes both long term alcohol use and binge drinking.
 Before drinking alcohol talk with your doctor about how much alcohol is safe while taking Metformin.

-- surgical or radio-logic procedures that use iodine contrast, you should stop taking Metformin 48 hours prior to the procedure.
+- surgical or radiologic procedures that use iodine contrast, you should stop taking Metformin 48 hours before the procedure.
 These procedures can slow the process of the liver and kidney eliminating the excess Metformin in the body.

 Until recently I did not fully understand Metformin and Diabetes.